testcontainers/java-local-development-workshop/step-3-local-development-environment.md

 }
 ```

-If you check the application logs, you should see the following logs:
+If you check the application logs, you should see the following error in logs:

 ```shell
 com.testcontainers.catalog.domain.internal.DefaultProductService - Error while calling inventory service